castorini/daam/README.md

 # What the DAAM!?

-Diffusion Attentive Attribution Maps
+We propose diffusion attentive attribution maps (DAAM), a cross attention-based approach for interpreting Stable Diffusion.
 Check out our demo: http://daam.ralphtang.com:8080.

 To run the demo locally, execute this in an environment with PyTorch: